dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Homework 9 - Imitation Learning (Fundamental).md

 While it assumes that the reward function is known in robot learning, Reinforcement Learning suffer from setting appropriate reward function and getting potentially sparse reward.
 This results in the learning process expensive in amount of data n and time needed while exploring with sub-optimal policy.

 ## Summary of the methodology presented: algorithm, input-output
 The author introduces two classical imitation learning, which are behavior cloning (BC) and DAgger, and he shows approaches for learning the reward function referred as Inverse Reinforcement Learning (IRL).
 BC takes an expert's demonstration as input and outputs a policy which replicates the demonstration.
 DAgger expands from BC and aims to improve the policy by incorporating feedback from the expert.
-Finally, IRL aims to find the reward function
+Finally, IRL aims to find the reward function from the demonstration.

 ## Applicability / Problems solved
+Imitation learning is useful where defining reward function is challenging

 ## Assumptions and limitations